 Want to volunteer your time, as well as get outside and enjoy car-free scenic parkways in the Capital?
-Every Sunday morning between the Victoria Day weekend and the Labour Day weekend, thousands of outdoor enthusiasts take part in NOKIA Sunday Bikedays.
+Every Sunday morning between the Victoria Day weekend and the Labour Day weekend, thousands of outdoor enthusiasts take part in NCC Weekend Bikedays.
 More than 50 kilometres of scenic parkways in the heart of the Capital and Gatineau Park are closed to motor vehicles and open for cyclists, in-line skaters, runners and walkers.
-About 11 percent of NOKIA Sunday Bikedays participants are between the ages of 18 and 34.
+About 11 percent of NCC Weekend Bikedays participants are between the ages of 18 and 34.
 Our sponsors and volunteers are the heart of Sunday Bikedays, and it could not take place without their support.

 Young Entrepreneurs Program

 Got a great business idea?
 Or, want to hone your business savvy?
 Since 2017, the NCC has offered the Young Entrepreneurs Program.
 This program gives children and youth between the ages of 5 and 17 an opportunity to gain business experience by operating a kiosk on NCC parkways during the popular NCC Weekend Bikedays.
 Participants first take part in a fun training workshop by JA Ottawa, and then receive a free permit to run a kiosk, selling refreshments or treats, for example, at key areas along the parkways.
 Participants also donate a portion of their proceeds to local charities like the Ottawa Humane Society and CHEO.

 Want to get involved?
 See our Call for Young Entrepreneurs, in May.